 - The Broad Reach Foundation ($1,000,000)

-Among the foundation contributors, Vanguard Charitable Endowment Program, Fidelity Investments Charitable Gift Fund, and Schwab Charitable Fund are also donor-advised funds, further obscuring the source of money passing through Tides.
+Among the foundation contributors, Vanguard Charitable Endowment Program, Fidelity Investments Charitable Gift Fund, and Schwab Charitable Fund are commercial donor-advised fund providers, further obscuring the source of money passing through Tides.

 Discover the Networks compiled a list of at least 91 foundations that made grants to the Tides Foundation between 1993 to 2003, including